SHUBHAMspy/react-learning/readme.md

   )
 ```
 Both the above code will get transpiled to React.createElement call over Component.
-Since Componet is user-defined it is not put in with string quotes in React.createElement calls as native elements do.
+Since Component is user-defined it is not put in with string quotes in React.createElement calls as native elements do.

 ## Why React
   Things are simpler when UI components are unaware of the network, business logic, or app state.
 Given the same props, always render the same data.